10 Best Solar Reflective Paint for Roofs

 Where the paint has the advantage is that solar panels require maintenance and care, which adds to the overall cost which is considerably higher.

-While the solar panels will pay for themselves eventually, the initial cost along with the maintenance is higher compared to the heat shield paint.
+While the solar panels will pay for themselves eventually, the initial cost, along with the maintenance, is higher compared to the heat shield paint.

 Which works better?

 In terms of which one is better, solar air conditioning has the advantage over paint that repels sunlight.
+It works well across the country, no matter the temperature conditions, in providing electricity to the building.

+While the panels will require maintenance, the cost is normally paid for long before the panels stop working.
 This means that despite a higher initial investment, solar panels will pay for themselves and keep adding value for many years to come.

 Heat reflective house paints do not do as well during the winter months, but you can save upwards of 15% on your electricity bills.